The Twin Dragons Series: Dragon's Blood - Book cover

 The Dusk Horde was the third Dragon Horde in the realm.
 But they were small and kept to themselves.

-Last but not least…Thaddeus and Sylvan.
+And last but not least…Thaddeus and Sylvan.

-Which is why I hoped they’d challenge my fathers, so I could see the princes’ bitter, violent, and final end.
+That’s why I hoped they’d challenge my fathers, so I could see the princes’ bitter, violent, and final end.

 I really should go back.